cortexproject/cortex/docs/guides/shuffle-sharding.md

 The idea is to assign each tenant a shard composed by a subset of the Cortex service instances, aiming to minimize the overlapping instances between two different tenants.
 Shuffle sharding brings the following **benefits** over the default sharding strategy:

 - An outage on some Cortex cluster instances/nodes will only affect a subset of tenants.
 - A misbehaving tenant will affect only its shard instances.
-Due to the low overlapping of instances between different tenants, it's statistically quite likely that any other tenant will run on different instances or only a subset of instances will match the affected ones.
+Due to the low overlap of instances between different tenants, it's statistically quite likely that any other tenant will run on different instances or only a subset of instances will match the affected ones.

 ### Low overlapping instances probability